ow-mods/ow-mod-template/CONTRIBUTING.md

 ### templates/OuterWildsModTemplate/parent-stuff

-This contains stuff that needs to be copied to the root of the project (i.e. `.github`, `.gitignore`)
+This contains stuff that needs to be copied to the parent folder of the project (i.e. `.github`, `.gitignore`) if `noParentStuff` is false.

+### templates/OuterWildsModTemplate/no-parent-stuff

+This contains stuff that needs to be copied to the same folder as the project (i.e. `.github`, `.gitignore`) if `noParentStuff` is true.

 ### templates/OuterWildsModTemplate/nh-stuff